 Chris Froome's 6-Hour Surgery 'A Success,' Team Says; Cyclist Crashed At 34 MPH

-Chris Froome, the four-time Tour de France winner, is in intensive care after suffering multiple fractures in a high-speed crash in France Wednesday.
-His racing team says Froome won't be able to compete in this year's Tour de France, which begins in July.
+Chris Froome, the four-time Tour de France winner, was in intensive care on Thursday a day after suffering multiple fractures in a high-speed crash in France.
+Froome's racing team says he won't be able to compete in this year's Tour de France, which begins in July.

-Froome, 34, underwent surgery Wednesday, and the procedure was a success, Team INEOS announced.
+The 34-year-old British cyclist underwent surgery Wednesday and the procedure was a success, Team INEOS announced.

 Usher added that Froome "woke up" Thursday morning and was evaluated by his orthopedic surgeon and intensive care staff, who said they were pleased with his progress.
 He's expected to remain in the hospital for several days, but Froome is already discussing his rehabilitation, Usher added.

-"Froome crashed during a training session in the countryside not far from the southern city of Lyon," NPR'S Eleanor Beardsley reports for our Newscast unit.
+"Froome crashed during a training session in the countryside not far from the southern city of Lyon," NPR's Eleanor Beardsley reports from Paris.

 Froome suffered "a fractured right femur, a fractured elbow and fractured ribs," his team said.
 He had been riding at 54 kph (34 mph) when he lost control of the bike and hit a wall, INEOS team principal Dave Brailsford told the BBC's BeSpoke cycling podcast.
+"We looked at his Garmin, at the data, and he went from 54k an hour to a dead stop."

-Froome crashed in windy conditions during a reconnaissance ride for Wednesday's time-trial stage of the Criterium du Dauphine — a week-long tune-up race for the Tour de France.
+Froome crashed in windy conditions during a reconnaissance ride for Wednesday's time-trial stage of the Critérium du Dauphiné — a week-long tune-up race for the Tour de France.
 Photos from local media outlet Le Pays show him riding a time-trial bike — the ultra-aerodynamic machines that often have solid rear wheels.

-Froome and teammate Wout Poels had just finished a technical descent and were on a straight road lined by houses when he took his hands off his handlebars to blow his nose, Brailsford said.
+Froome and Dutch teammate Wout Poels had just finished a technical descent and were on a straight road lined by houses when Froome took his hands off his handlebars to blow his nose, Brailsford said.

 "A gust of wind took his front wheel, and he lost control, and went straight into the wall of a house, basically," Brailsford said.